Round-Up: Boston’s Public Pools

 The Salvation Army Kroc Center

 The Kroc Center is more than just your average community pool—it also features an indoor water park, a lazy river, swim lessons for kids and adults, and aquatic fitness classes like senior water aerobics, Aqua Boogie, and Aqua Zumba.
-Day passes for adults are $10, or $15 for a family.
+Day passes for adults are $10, or $5 for kids under 17.

 650 Dudley St., Boston, 617-318-6900; use.salvationarmy.org/use/www_use_BostonKrocCenter.nsf.